bheimbu/evolutionary_ecology/docs/source/second_week.rst

 .. _Monday_Second_Week:
 Monday
 ------
-Today we will start with recapitulating the molecular work of last week and discuss the method of Sanger sequencing.
+Today we will start with recapitulating what you learned last week and discuss the method of Sanger sequencing.
 After that, you start with processing your sequencing results in Geneious Prime i.e., you will assemble, check and correct the raw reads that have been assigned to you (see sequence assignment list) and export the respective consensus sequences.
 Then, you can start reading the sections about :ref:`Geneious_Prime` and Genbank (see :ref:`Database_and_Search_Strategy`), which introduces you to the handling of sequence data and how to use Genbank, a public sequence data repository.